explosion/spaCy/docs/source/index.rst

 spaCy helps you build models that generalise better, by making it easy to use more robust features.
 Instead of a list of strings, the tokenizer returns references to rich lexical types.
-Its tokenizer returns sequence of references to rich lexical types.
 Features which ask about the word's Brown cluster, its typical part-of-speech tag, how it's usually cased etc require no extra effort:

     >>> from spacy.en import EN
     >>> from spacy.feature_names import *
     >>> feats = (
             SIC, # ID of the original word form
-            NORM, # ID of the normalized word form CLUSTER, # ID of the word's Brown cluster IS_TITLE, # Was the word title-cased?
+            STEM, # ID of the stemmed word form CLUSTER, # ID of the word's Brown cluster IS_TITLE, # Was the word title-cased?
             POS_TYPE # A cluster ID describing what POS tags the word is usually assigned